desteves/wonders-of-the-world/README.md

-# Wonders of the World: Vector Search Demo App
+# Wonders of the World: A Vector Search Demo App

 This application demonstrates a vector search functionality using MongoDB Atlas and Sentence Transformers.
 It allows users to search for fun facts about the Wonders of the World based on semantic similarity to a given prompt.